jonshaw199/af1/README.md

 The AF1 core consists of a handful of pre-built "state entities" and one "state manager".
 A state entity defines the behavior for a state, and new state entities can be created by extending the `Base` class.

-When creating new state entities, setup, loop, and message handling behavior from the virtual classes can be overridden as necessary.
-As an example, this `Demo` class extends the `Base` class in order to receive websocket messages from a server for controlling an LED.
-Note that `setup()` and `overrideInboxHandler()` are inherited from `Base`, but their behavior is overridden here in order to handle LED-related tasks:
+When creating new state entities, setup, loop, and message handling behavior from `Base` can be overridden as necessary.
+For example, this `Demo` class overrides `setup()` and `overrideInboxHandler()` in order to handle LED-related tasks:

 **demo.cpp:**